Dissipation dynamics of a scalar field: Introduction

 \section{Introduction}

 Second-order phase transitions are fundamental phenomena in physics, occurring in a wide range of microscopically different classical and quantum systems.
-While phase transitions in equilibrium are comparatively well-studied, transitions in non-equilibrium systems present a significant challenge and remain much less explored.
-Non-equilibrium phase transitions are particularly interesting as they exhibit unique dynamical properties.
+While phase transitions in equilibrium are comparatively well studied, transitions in nonequilibrium systems present a significant challenge and remain much less explored.
+Nonequilibrium phase transitions are particularly interesting as they exhibit unique dynamical properties.

-In the context of Quantum Chromodynamics (QCD) and heavy-ion collisions, this is closely related to the search for a potential critical endpoint (CEP).
-Utilizing the classification of dynamical universality classes of Hohenberg and Halperin \cite{Hohenberg:1977ym}, it is believed that the dynamics of the critical point is captured by model H. Although the study of model H remains challenging, it is interesting to study simpler models such as model C, see, e.g.,~\cite{Berges:2009jz, Berges:2012ty, Schweitzer:2020noq, Roth:2023wbp}, which includes coupling to the conserved energy density.
+In the context of quantum chromodynamics (QCD) and heavy-ion collisions, this is closely related to the search for a potential critical end point.
+Utilizing the classification of dynamical universality classes of Hohenberg and Halperin \cite{Hohenberg:1977ym}, it is believed that the dynamics of the critical point is captured by model H. Although the study of model H remains challenging, it is interesting to study simpler models such as model C (see, e.g.,~\cite{Berges:2009jz, Berges:2012ty, Schweitzer:2020noq, Roth:2023wbp}), which includes coupling to the conserved energy density.